Environmental work and carbon footprint

 In 2020, Nallikari Holiday Village and Ramboll Oy created a carbon roadmap for the years 2021–2030.
 This roadmap’s purpose is to clarify plans and to create concrete goals for minimising the carbon footprint.
 The overarching goal is carbon neutrality by 2030.

-Carbon footprint offset and carbon sink
+Carbon footprint and carbon sink

 The progress of Nallikari Holiday Village's footprint